AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 ### 📌 Item 10: Prevent resource leaks in constructors

-- Destructor is **never** called in the constructor throws an exception.
+- The destructor is **never** called if the constructor throws an exception.
   Use RAII objects like smart pointers to manage members on heap.
 - To handle exceptions in the constructor body, use `try` blocks.
 - To handle exceptions in the member initializer list,